nodejs/node/doc/contributing/api-documentation.md

 These are published to nodejs.org for multiple versions of Node.js.
-As an example the latest version of the human-readable HTML is published to [nodejs.org/en/doc](https://nodejs.org/en/docs/), and the latest version json documentation is published to [nodejs.org/api/all.json](https://nodejs.org/api/all.json)
+As an example the latest version of the human-readable HTML is published to [nodejs.org/en/doc](https://nodejs.org/en/docs/), and the latest version of the json documentation is published to [nodejs.org/api/all.json](https://nodejs.org/api/all.json)

 <!-- TODO: Add docs about how the publishing process happens -->